Home Medicinal Chemistry Vitamins B Vitamins

 The supplementation of vitamin B complex is a common way to increase the levels of B vitamins.
 Most energy drinks contain high amounts of B vitamins to boost the energy levels of your body.

 The supplementation (tablets or capsules) of B vitamins may also help to reduce stress, boost mood, and reduce symptoms of anxiety or depression.
-Always ask your doctor or healthcare provider before taking B vitamins supplements.
+Always ask your doctor or healthcare provider before taking B vitamin supplements.

 Daily Recommendations for B Vitamins